 Recognizing the fast and effective opportunity presented for phasing down HFCs through the Montreal Protocol, starting in 2009 the Federated States of Micronesia proposed an amendment to phase down high-GWP HFCs, with the U.S., Canada, and Mexico following with a similar amendment.
-Both proposals would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050 (range of 87 to 146 Gt).
-147 See Figure 7.
-This could be achieved at a very low cost.
-By one calculation, the total incremental cost through 2050 would be € 5-11 billion, less than € 1 per CO2e tonne, or "ten [MLF] replenishing periods with funding in the range of 500 to 1000 million from freeze to 2050."
-148 The EU expressed full support for an HFC amendment in a Discussion Paper in October 2014, 149 and suggested combining a phasedown of HFCs in developing countries with the existing phaseout of HCFCs.
-150 In April 2015, the North American group submitted their newest proposal, dated 8 March 2015.
-151 On 17 April 2015, India submitted its own proposal to phase down high-GWP HFCs under the Montreal Protocol, reversing several years of opposition.
-152 On 30 April 2015, the EU submitted a proposal on behalf of its 28 member States.
-153 At the same time, the Federated States of Micronesia, the first country to submit a proposal in 2009, submitted a revised proposal along with seven other Pacific Island States as co-sponsors-Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands.
-154
+Both proposals would reduce 85-90% of HFC production and consumption and provide climate mitigation equivalent to more than 100 Gt CO2 emissions by 2050 (range of 87 to 146 Gt), at very low cost, estimated at less than ten cents per CO2-eq tonne.
+See Figure 7.
+The EU expressed full support for an HFC amendment in a Discussion Paper in October 2014, and suggested combining a phasedown of HFCs in developing countries with the existing phaseout of HCFCs.
+In April 2015, the North American group submitted their newest proposal, dated 8 March 2015.
+On 17 April 2015, India submitted its own proposal to phase down high-GWP HFCs under the Montreal Protocol, reversing several years of opposition.
+On 30 April 2015, the EU submitted a proposal on behalf of its 28 member States.
+At the same time, the Federated States of Micronesia, the first country to submit a proposal in 2009, submitted a revised proposal along with seven other Pacific Island States as co-sponsors-Kiribati, Marshall Islands, Mauritius, Palau, the Philippines, Samoa, and Solomon Islands. .